fearofcode/bateman/README.md

 Plotting the results
 --------------------

-See the file `sample_plotting_script.r` for an example of visualizing the stock data and the trade log together.
-Replace the runtime at the top of the with the ones Bateman puts in the output CSV file, then run it with [R](http://www.r-project.org/) like so:
+See the file `sample_plotting_script.r` in the `plot` directory for an example of visualizing the stock data and the trade log together.
+Replace the runtime at the top of the with the ones Bateman puts in the output CSV file, copy the CSV files into the plot directory, then run it with [R](http://www.r-project.org/) like so:

+    $ cp *.csv plot
+    $ cd plot
+    $ vi sample_plotting_script.r # edit the script here
     $ R CMD BATCH sample_plotting_script.r

 Sample CSVs are included in the project, so running this as is should work.
 You'll need the `chron` library, which you install with `install.packages("chron")`.